Sign up to Disney+ to stream thousands of movies and shows

 Here’s everything we know about the show so far.

 Monsters at Work is a spin-off of the Monsters, Inc. franchise and a direct sequel to the 2001 movie.
-The show will take place six months after the events in Monsters, Inc, with the monsters busy at work.
+The show takes place six months after the events in Monsters, Inc, with the monsters busy at work.
 The entire factory is harvesting laughs instead of scares, so fans will get to see Monstropolis in a new light.

 John Goodman and Billy Crystal will both reprise their roles as James P. Sullivan and Mike Wazowski, respectively.
 You might know Goodman from Roseanne, The Big Lebowski or The Righteous Gemstones, to only name a few titles he appeared in.
 Meanwhile, Crystal is famous for his roles in When Harry Met Sally, Analyze This and City Slickers.
+However, it’s worth noting that the two will only appear sporadically, as the series will focus on the company’s dedicated team of mechanics.

+Tylor is voiced by Ben Feldman, whom you might know from Silicon Valley and Superstore.
+Mindy Kaling voices Val Little, an enthusiastic mechanic and Tylor’s best friend.
 The cast will also include John Ratzenberger, Jennifer Tilly, Bob Peterson, Ben Feldman and Henry Winkler, among others.

 The movie has a 96% score on Rotten Tomatoes, with critics calling it enchanting, hilarious and timeless.
 We’re pretty sure the series will follow suit, especially since Billy Crystal and John Goodman are reprising their iconic roles.
 One thing you can bet on: the animation will be top-notch.